 I don’t usually call out specific brands in my recipes, but in this case I have a clear preference for Nestle white chocolate chips.
 I prefer the texture and color, and they melt very easily.
 I’ve tried all kinds of white chocolate, including the luxury brands, and for this purpose I think Nestle is best.
 All you’ll need is one bag of white chips.
 And some pilfered Easter candy.

 - If you have trouble melting white chocolate, you can use white confectionery instead.
 If comes in bricks, and in wafers and it’s made to melt easily for candy making.
 You can find it online here or in craft stores like Michaels, etc.

-- 12 oz bag Nestle White Chocolate Chips (use milk or dark chocolate if you want)
+- 12 oz bag Nestle White Chocolate Chips or white chocolate confecionary melts

-- .assorted jelly beans, chocolate eggs, M&Ms, and pastel sprinkles
+- assorted jelly beans, chocolate eggs, and sprinkles

 - Put the chocolate and the Criso or coconut oil into a microwave safe glass bowl.
 Make sure it is completely dry.
 Microwave in bursts of 30 seconds, stirring in between, until the chocolate softens and begins to melt.
 Stir to encourage all the lumps to melt, letting the heat of the chocolate finish the job.
 Be careful not to over-microwave the chocolate or it will ‘seize’ and turn into a hard mass.
 Microwave in short bursts and stir in between and you’ll be ok.

-- Pour the chocolate onto a baking sheet and gently spread the chocolate out into roughly an 8x12 rectangle.
+- Pour the chocolate onto a baking sheet and gently spread the chocolate out into roughly an 8×12 rectangle.

 - Scatter the candy and sprinkles evenly over the hot chocolate, and press down lightly to make sure they stick.